fhiso/legacy-format/data-model.md

 ### EVEN   {#EVEN}

-A noteworthy happening related to an individual, a group, or an organization.
+Event: a noteworthy happening related to an individual, a group, or an organization.

 Contexts
 :   .`[INDI]`.`[EVEN]`